|

 A plausible reason why

+these houses requires a lot of energy!
 The ducts goes through cold parts of the attic.

 Warm indoor air which contains a considerable amount of humidity,